I must warn you guys before you decide to read this tutorial. There will be a lot of pictures involved here, so be prepared.

 Unseam the crotch area until near the zipper (front) or until the curvy line ended.

 Flatten the fabric.
 Sew back the area that we just unseam.
-Sew it with thread that has similar colour with the original colour.
+Sew it with thread that has similar color to the original color.
 Sew up to the zipper closure area.

 |Sew also the zipper closure|